mcabrams/graphql-django-apollo-starter/README.md

 - Create a new repo based off of this.
 - Do a grep for doppelganger and replace with desired app name.
 - Create a new sentry project, and save dsn value.
-- Copy .env.example to .env and set SENTRY_DSN value to dsn value saved above.
+- Copy .env.example in root directory and in client directory to .env in respective directories and set SENTRY_DSN value to dsn value saved above.
 - Enable renovatebot, and add project to CircleCI (and set DSN value in environment variables for Circle ci from value saved above).